dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 | Storage Table Data Contributor<br/>`0a9a7e1f-b9d0-4cc4-a60d-0319b160aaa3` | Read, write, and delete Azure Storage tables and entities. |
 | Storage Queue Data Contributor<br/>`974c5e8b-45b9-4653-ba55-5f855dd0fb88` | Read, write, and delete Azure Storage queues and queue messages. |

 The generated Bicep is a starting point and can be customized to meet your specific requirements.
-For more information on provisioning, see [Local Azure provisioning](../../deployment/azure/local-provisioning.md).

 #### Customize provisioning infrastructure